 In-between job applications and spending last-minute moments with my friends and writing papers, I went to Bolivia.
 This trip just snuck up in my life, wedged between my seemingly never-ending to-do lists.
-I remember walking to the chapel at 1AM to meet my team after just turning in an assignment, not processing that I’d be stepping onto a plane the next morning and following the most rigorous travel schedule with some of the most amazing people, all still in disbelief that we were actually leaving.
+I remember walking to the chapel at 1AM to meet my team after just turning in an assignment, not processing that I’d be stepping onto a plane the next morning and following a rigorous travel schedule with some of the most amazing people, all still in disbelief that we were actually leaving.

 I needed Bolivia.
 I needed the kids we played with, the nervous laughs that came with the language barrier, the ridiculous games, and the bi-lingual worship.
 I needed my teammates’ grace and the incredible love from the Monte Blanco staff.
 I needed to be reminded that we’re all bound together through Christ, not finding true relationship through what we can do or prove to each other, but rather through grace and love.

 At the end of the week, we climbed a mountain through a cloud rainforest.
 We had heard about this hike the entire week, about how the view was incredible, filled with waterfalls and lush green landscape and rivers winding through the crevices.
 After a rainy day and being told it was too dangerous to go, things cleared up.
 We woke up early the next morning, climbed in the back of the trucks, and winded through the switchbacks until we hit the trailhead.